XiaohuPhD/XiaohuPhD.github.io/_pages/about.md

 -->

 <strong>Menghan Hu (胡孟晗)</strong> works as an Associate Professor and Ph.D. supervisor at School of Communication Electronic Engineering, East China Normal University, Shanghai.
+I’m also the Director of the Rehabilitation Assistance and Health Promotion Professional Committee (preparatory) of the Shanghai Society of Image and Graphics, and was selected for the Shanghai Chen Guang Scholars Program in 2020 and the Shanghai Yangfan Talents Program in 2019.
+I am the Associate Editor of the SCI 2-zone journal Displays and the SCI 3-zone journal Int.
+J. Agr.
+Biol.
+Eng.
 I am interested in Computer Vision and its applications in the fields of Medicine and Agriculture, my research interests include:<br>
 📌 Intelligent Information Processing for Rehabilitation Medicine, e.g., Computer Vision-based Screening for Ophthalmic Diseases.<br>
 📌 Non-contact Physiological Signal Detection, e.g., research on Camera-based Algorithms for Predicting Respiration, Blood Oxygenation, and Heart Rate, etc.<br>